 Silhouette mitigates risks associated with the handling of patient information.

 Because images and assessment information are recorded directly in the patient record, the risk of error is minimized.
-Silhouette also supports a variety of protocols and functionality, including HL7 patient demographic information exchange, DICOM image transfer, DICOM Encapsulated PDF report creation and transfer, and data exchange via web service APIs.
+Silhouette also supports a variety of protocols and functionality, including HL7 patient demographic information exchange, DICOM image transfer, and DICOM Encapsulated PDF report creation and transfer.
 Silhouette is designed to support PHI, HIPAA and Health Information Technology for Economic and Clinical Health Act (HITECH) compliance.

 The Silhouette system is compliant with all major accreditation marks.
 Regulatory clearance includes an FDA Class 1 approval (US), along with CE Mark (Europe), Health Canada – Therapeutic Products Directorate (Canada), TGA approval (Australia), Health Services Authority (Singapore) and WAND registration (New Zealand).